subvisual/notedown/README.md

 ## Functionality

-Most note-taking applications work as a wiki: you can write titles for your notes, organize them by folder, assign tags, etc. NoteDown takes a different approach and it's more like a diary, or a scratchpad: you just write everything, anything, one note after the other in chronological order.
+Most note-taking applications work like a wiki: you can write titles for your notes, organize them by folder, assign tags, etc. NoteDown takes a different approach and it's more like a diary, or a scratchpad: you just write everything, anything, one note after the other in chronological order.

 NoteDown is only for the capture and retrieval of information.
 Put everything into it, and use the search when you need it.